ricardobrg/website/src/docs/get-started/install/_get-sdk.md

     $ {{unzip}} ~/Downloads/flutter_{{os}}_vX.X.X-{{site.sdk.channel}}{{file_ext}}
     ```

-     If you don't want to install a fixed version of the installation bundle,
-     you can skip steps 1 and 2.
-     Instead, get the source code from the [Flutter repo][] on GitHub,
-     and change branches or tags as needed.
-For example:

-    ```terminal
-    $ git clone https://github.com/flutter/flutter.git -b stable
-    ```

  1. Add the `flutter` tool to your path:

     ```terminal
     $ export PATH="$PATH:`pwd`/flutter/bin"
     ```

-    This command sets your `PATH` variable for the _current_ terminal window only.
+    This command sets your `PATH` variable for the
+    _current_ terminal window only.
     To permanently add Flutter to your path, see
     [Update your path][].

- 1. Optionally, pre-download development binaries:

-    The `flutter` tool downloads platform-specific development binaries as
-    needed.
-For scenarios where pre-downloading these artifacts is preferable
-    (for example, in hermetic build environments,
-    or with intermittent network availability), iOS
-    and Android binaries can be downloaded ahead of time by running:

-    ```terminal
-    $ flutter precache
-    ```

-    For additional download options, see `flutter help precache`.

 You are now ready to run Flutter commands!

 {{site.alert.note}}